beau32/JB-Restful-Activity/README.md

 1. clone this repository locally

-2. Login to your Code@ account [https://code.exacttarget.com/user/login](https://code.exacttarget.com/user/login)
+2. Login to your account on Marketing Cloud

 3. Select [App Center](https://code.exacttarget.com/appcenter) from the Code@ navigation.
 Register as a developer if you haven't already.